wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-vmss-vstemplates.md

 # Deploying Virtual Machine Scale Set Templates in Visual Studio

-> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model).
-This article covers using the Resource Manager deployment model, which Microsoft recommends for most new deployments instead of the [classic deployment model](/documentation/articles/virtual-machines-create-windows-powershell-service-manager).
+> [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
+This article covers using the Resource Manager deployment model, which Azure recommends for most new deployments instead of the [classic deployment model](/documentation/articles/virtual-machines-create-windows-powershell-service-manager/).

 This article shows you how to deploy an Azure Virtual Machine Scale Set using a Visual Studio Resource Group Deployment.

 [Azure Virtual Machine Scale Sets](https://azure.microsoft.com/blog/azure-vm-scale-sets-public-preview/) are an Azure Compute resource to deploy and manage a collection of similar virtual machines with easily integrated options for auto-scale and load balancing.
 You can provision and deploy VM Scale Sets using [Azure Resource Manager (ARM) Templates](https://github.com/Azure/azure-quickstart-templates).
 ARM Templates can be deployed using Azure CLI, PowerShell, REST and also directly from Visual Studio.
 Visual Studio provides a set of example Templates which can be deployed as part of an Azure Resource Group Deployment project.

 Azure Resource Group deployments are a way to group together and publish a set of related Azure resources in a single deployment operation.
-You can learn more about them here: [Creating and deploying Azure resource groups through Visual Studio](/documentation/articles/vs-azure-tools-resource-groups-deployment-projects-create-deploy).
+You can learn more about them here: [Creating and deploying Azure resource groups through Visual Studio](/documentation/articles/vs-azure-tools-resource-groups-deployment-projects-create-deploy/).

 ## Pre-requisites